Want to embark on a fairy tale adventure? Then look no further than these majestic Rhineland castles in the heart of Germany’s wine-growing region.

 Sooneck Castle, 55413 Niederheimbach

 Nestled in the hills above the Moselle River between Koblenz and Trier, Eltz Castle is truly a beauty to behold.
 Soaring 35 meters into the sky, its eight majestic towers resemble a scene from a fairy tale.
 Remarkably, Eltz is one of only two castles on the left bank of the Rhine which has remained unscathed by wars; the other is Lissingen Castle.
 Indeed, its stunning architecture and many of the original furnishings of the past eight centuries still remain in place.
 It is still owned by a branch of the same family that lived there in the 12th century.
-Among Eltz’s most impressive features are a 500-year-old courtyard, a Knights Hall containing important suits of armor and carvings, and a Treasury and Armoury filled precious gold and silver artifacts.
+Among Eltz’s most impressive features are a 500-year-old courtyard, a knights hall containing important suits of armor and carvings, and a treasury and armory filled with precious gold and silver artifacts.
 Surrounding the castle, the Eltz Forest is a declared nature reserve and a popular hiking spot.

 Eltz Castle, 56294 Wierschem